Quinnod345/eoschatai/README.md

 ## 🌟 What Users Say

-> *"EOS Chat AI has revolutionized how we implement EOS in our company.
+> *"EOSAI has revolutionized how we implement EOS in our company.
 The specialized personas and tools make complex processes simple."*
 >
 > **— Sarah Johnson, CEO at TechCorp**